G-60JFQHSKJJG-60JFQHSKJJ

 Literary-psychometric and imagistic origin

-Hamlet first appeared publicly in November 2023 in experiments linking Georgiana Houghton’s symbolic colour system, AI personality interpretation, and abstract image generation from literary character.
-This was later developed into more explicit psychometric profiling.
+Hamlet first appeared publicly in November 2023 in experiments linking Georgiana Houghton’s symbolic colour system, literary personality interpretation, and abstract image generation.

 Dramatic rebirth